More hostages and prisoners are slated for release as the Gaza truce holds

 TEL AVIV, Israel — Hamas and Israel on Saturday were planning a second hostages-for-prisoners swap, as a temporary pause in the seven-week-old war in Gaza seemed to be holding.

-It wasn't immediately known how many Israelis Hamas intended to free in the latest exchange, but the Israel Prison Service said it had received a list of 42 jailed Palestinians to be released.
-It said they would "be transported towards the central dispersal point at Ofer prison" at the northern edge of Jerusalem where the previous day's prisoners were turned over.
+It wasn't immediately known how many Israelis Hamas intended to free in the latest exchange, but the Israel Prison Service said it had received a list of jailed Palestinians to be "transported towards the central dispersal point at Ofer prison" at the northern edge of Jerusalem where the previous day's prisoners were turned over.

 In a plaza in central Tel Aviv that has become known as "hostages square," serving as a gathering place for families and supporters of those held by Hamas, the atmosphere was subdued, but cautiously optimistic about the next release of captives.